oarepo/invenio-taxonomies/README.md

 ### JSONSchemas

 The library offers a predefined JSON schema for taxonomies.
-The library offers a predefined JSON schema for taxonomies.
-The predefined schema is called with `$ref` and is available in Invenio in `current_jsonschemas.list_schemas()`.
+The predefined schema is called with `"$ref": "../taxonomy-v2.0.0.json#/definitions/TaxonomyTerm"` and is available in Invenio in `current_jsonschemas.list_schemas()`.

 Custom schema example: